 After the students complete the four-month course, they will have earned 21 credits.
 They would then be able to take a test to earn a National Institute of Metal Working Skills Certificate and have enough training to enter the skill labor workforce.
-The training also goes a long ways to meeting the needs of the growing number of manufacturers coming to Northern Nevada such as Tesla.
+The training also goes a long ways to meeting the needs of the growing number of manufacturers coming to northern Nevada such as Tesla.

-Girish Pandit of JobConnect arranged for Gertz and Harvey to address the class Monday.
+Girish Pandit of JobConnect arranged for Gertz and Harvey to address the class recently.
 Gertz said there are estimates anywhere from 400,000 to 2 million skilled labor jobs that go unfilled in this country because of a lack of skilled workers.

 He said his plant has eight to nine machinist, but has a need for 15 to 20 machinists and is looking to expand on that.